e18e/e18e/docs/blog/replacements-fyi-launch.md

 - Ability to set a preferred runtime _version_ (e.g. Node 20.x) to filter out replacements that require newer versions
 - Ability to view a package's replaceable dependencies (defer to npmx for a deeper dive into the package graph)
-- Better integration with agentic tools
+- Improved integration with agentic tools

 ## Get involved